 Delivering inclusive growth through good employment

-IGN partner Metro Dynamics share their work on the Belfast Business Promise
+IGN partner Metro Dynamics share their work with Belfast City Council on the Belfast Business Promise

 Good jobs are vital to delivering inclusive growth – that is enabling as many people as possible to contribute to and benefit from growth.
 This means moving away from an economic model where any job is seen as a success.
 It’s about the quality of jobs.
 Are people paid fairly?
 What about their terms?
 Do they have opportunities to train and progress?
 Is it a healthy workplace?
 Do they have a voice at work?